UGC NET Syllabus 2026: Updated Paper 1 & Paper 2 Exam Pattern

 UGC NET Paper 1 Syllabus 2026

-The Paper 1 syllabus is designed to evaluate a candidate's teaching aptitude, research methodology, cognitive skills, and general awareness of the higher education system.
-This paper consists of 50 compulsory questions worth 100 marks.
-Detailed subject breakdowns and PDF download links are provided below.
+The UGC NET Paper 1 syllabus is designed to evaluate a candidate's teaching aptitude, research methodology, cognitive skills, and awareness of the higher education landscape.
+Paper 1 contains 50 questions worth 100 marks.
+You can find the detailed syllabus breakdown and PDF downloads below:

 UGC NET Paper 1 Syllabus 2026